FirmGuardian/cryptengine/README.md

  -d      Decrypt a file
  -gen    Generate keypair

+ -o      Optional: Output directory or filename <optional>
+         Defaults to $HOME/Documents/LegalCrypt
- -t      Type of encryption/keys, defaults to "rsa" -dt     Decrypt token; currently does nothing
+ -t      Optional: Type of encryption/keys, defaults to "rsa" -dt     Decrypt token; currently does nothing at all

  -p      Password for keygen
- -eml    Optional: email address, used in keygen
+ -eml    Email address, used in keygen/decryption as salt
 ```

 ### Generate keypair